Zelig880/Phaser-ecma6-nodeJS-Boilerplate/README.md

 # What does it require

+- This Template expect a phaser.min.js file in the External folder.
+This need to be donwloaded for free from the website.
 - This template includes just the JS of the game and it still require a server ( such as NodeJs, Php, etc..) to work.
 - This template require the user to have basic knowledge of Phaser.